croissantsmoon/Partnership-Dashboard-Demo/README.md

 #    Settings → "Reset to demo data"   (or clear localStorage in DevTools)
 ```

 There is no build step.
-Tailwind runs from CDN, and `main.js` is loaded as a plain script — edits to `js/main.js` or `css/style.css` are picked up on refresh.
+Tailwind is loaded from CDN and `main.js` is a plain script — edits to `js/main.js` or `css/style.css` are reflected immediately on refresh.

 ### Code conventions
 - **Single-file SPA + thin repo layer** — keep new functionality in `js/main.js` under the appropriate module.
 Supabase CRUD belongs in `js/agreements-repo.js` (`AgreementsRepo`).
 Don't introduce a bundler or split files further unless migrating to the Next.js path.